Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - 5
 - A Runtime exception will be thrown

 #### Q53.
-Which statements about abstract classes are true?
+Which statements about `abstract` classes are true?

-- 1. They can be instantiated.
+1. They can be instantiated.
-- 2. They allow member variables and methods to be inherited by subclasses.
+2. They allow member variables and methods to be inherited by subclasses.
-- 3. They can contain constructors.
+3. They can contain constructors.

 - 1, 2, and 3
 - only 3